-We have reviewed the recent NIC-FTD consensus recommendations for distinguishing bvFTD from PPD.
-The NIC-FTD strove to ensure applicability in a variety of communities by explicitly offering recommendations based on at least two levels of available resources, allowing individual practitioners to adjust recommendations to local costs, resource implications, and barriers and facilitators to implementation.
+We have here reviewed the recent NIC-FTD consensus recommendations for distinguishing bvFTD from PPD.
+The NIC-FTD stove to ensure applicability in a variety of communities by explicitly offering recommendations based on at least two levels of available resources, allowing individual practitioners to adjust recommendations to local costs, resource implications, and barriers and facilitators to implementation.
 As always, clinicians must judge for themselves, in partnership with their patients and their caregivers, how to apply these recommendations in any particular case.
-Future efforts of the NIC-FTD team may incorporate views of local stakeholders in order to understand and ultimately overcome barriers to recommendation adoption, work alongside psychiatrists to better understand how commonly used psychiatric measures may also discriminate between FTD and PPDs, and explore ways to expand biomarker and genetic testing and interpretation to underserved communities.
+Future efforts of the NIC-FTD team may be to incorporate views of local stakeholders in order to understand and ultimately overcome barriers to recommendation adoption, to work alongside psychiatrists to better understand how commonly used psychiatric measures may also discriminate between FTD and primary psychiatric disorders, and to explore ways to expand biomarker and genetic testing and interpretation to underserved communities.